 The IK Multimedia iLoud MTM offers an innovative design and built-in room correction.
-An appealing choice for smaller studios in need of small studio monitors.
+An appealing choice for smaller studios and one of the best portable studio monitors available.

 The IK Multimedia iLoud MTM has a lot of great features.
 In some scenarios, it might be the ideal option.
 Below we take a closer look at what this monitor has to offer.

 The IK Multimedia iLoud MTM delivers a satisfying and neutral sound profile, making it a good choice for mixing.
 But it isn’t without some faults.

 The top-end is fantastic, with a significant amount of clarity and precision.
 The 1-inch tweeter performs well, and the higher frequencies have no harshness or tinniness.
 I also appreciate that these are not overly bright like some neutral monitors.

 The mids are also impressive.
 A great deal of depth and fullness brings vocals and instruments to the forefront without misplacing balance.
 The definition here allows for quick and accurate assessment when mixing.